VenAndre/Wazuh-File-Integrity-Monitoring-FIM-Windows-Agent-Project/README.md

 # 🛡️ Wazuh File Integrity Monitoring (FIM) – Windows Agent Project

 This project demonstrates hands-on implementation of File Integrity Monitoring (FIM) using Wazuh SIEM on a Windows endpoint to detect unauthorized file and registry changes.
-I configured a Wazuh agent on a local Microsoft Windows system homelab to monitor the **`C:\Users\Public`** directory for **file creation**, **modification**, and **deletion events**, a common target for attacker tool staging and persistence.
+I configured a Wazuh agent on a local Microsoft Windows system home lab to monitor the **`C:\Users\Public`** directory for **file creation**, **modification**, and **deletion events**, a common target for attacker tool staging and persistence.

 The solution aligns with **`PCI DSS`** and **`NIST 800-53`** compliance requirements and includes custom FIM and Windows Registry monitoring rules to detect persistence techniques mapped to **`MITRE ATT&CK T1547.01`** (Registry Run Keys / Startup Folder).
 The configuration leverages real-time monitoring **`(whodata)`** to capture user attribution, process execution context, and file change metadata.